Sheikh Muszaphar Shukor

-Sheikh Muszaphar Shukor Al Masrie bin Sheikh Mustapha (born 27 July 1972) is the first Malaysian astronaut.
+Sheikh Muszaphar Shukor bin Sheikh Mustapha Al-Masri (born 27 July 1972) is a Malaysian doctor.
 He launched to the International Space Station aboard Soyuz TMA-11 with the Expedition 16 crew on 10 October 2007.
 Sheikh Muszaphar flew under an agreement with Russia through the Angkasawan program, and returned to Earth on 21 October 2007, aboard Soyuz TMA-10 with the Expedition 15 crew members, Fyodor Yurchikhin and Oleg Kotov.

-Career

-Sheikh Muszaphar was born in Kuala Lumpur, the son of Sheikh Mustapha.
-He is of Malay, Minangkabau and Arab descent.
+Family background

+Sheikh Muszaphar bin Mustapha Al-Masri was born on 27 July 1972 in Kuala Lumpur, Malaysia to Sheikh Mustapha bin Abdul Shukor Al-Masri Al-Amoudi and Sheikhah Zuraidah bint Ahmad Al-Masri.
+Both of his parents are of Hadhrami Arab descent and his ancestors arrived in South East Asia from Hadhramaut.
+His family, the Al-Masri clan are a subclan of the Mashaikh Al-Amoudi tribe.
+Muszaphar's father Mustapha was a businessman.

+Education

 He attended high school at Maktab Rendah Sains MARA in Muar.
 He then earned a Bachelor of Medicine and Surgery degree from Kasturba Medical College, an affiliated college of Manipal University, in Manipal, India.

+Career

 Sheikh Muszaphar previously worked as an orthopaedic medical officer (MO) but never completed his specialisation. at the Universiti Kebangsaan Malaysia.
 In 1998, Sheikh Muszaphar worked at Hospital Seremban, followed by a move to Kuala Lumpur General Hospital in 1999, and was on staff at Hospital Selayang from 2000 through 2001.
 Sheikh Muszaphar is also a part-time model.

 Angkasawan program

 Sheikh Muszaphar and three other finalists were selected at the beginning of 2006 for the Malaysian Angkasawan spaceflight program.
-The program arose after Russia agreed to transport one Malaysian to the ISS as part of a multi-billion purchase of 18 Russian Sukhoi Su-30MKM fighter jets by Malaysia.
+The program arose after Russia agreed to transport one Malaysian to the ISS as part of a multi-billion purchase of 18 Russian Sukhoi Su-30 MKM fighter jets by Malaysia.
 After completing initial training at Star City in Russia, Sheikh Muszaphar and Faiz Khaleed were selected to undergo an 18-month training program in Russia, at the end of which Sheikh Muszaphar was chosen as the prime crew member, while Faiz Khaleed served as back-up.
 Following the final medical tests and training examinations, on 17 September, it was announced that Sheikh Muszaphar would be flying on the Soyuz TMA-11 mission.

 During a NASA news conference with the Expedition 16 crew on 23 July 2007, and news conferences following his selection, Sheikh Muszaphar said he hoped to be able to take various live cell cultures to study during his flight.